thom4parisot/wp-less/readme.txt

  * added 2 new filters working on freshly transformed CSS
  * added a HTML helper to LESSify directly from templates, without queuying with `wp_enqueue_stylesheet` (can't really recommend this usage)
+ * added timestamp calculation so as you can be HTTP cache-control compliant
  * documented plugin hooks and filters
  * hooked a filter to update relative paths to deal `uri` and cached file location